20 iOS tips and tricks to master your iPhone

 Your iPhone is full of hidden and secret features.
-To optimize your user experience, we show you the best iOS 16 tips to try on your iPhone.
-This article is a selection of iOS tips and tricks that are little or not well-known to most iPhone users.
-We're obviously focusing on iOS 16 since it's the latest version of Apple's OS that most iPhone owners are using.
-However, some of the tips listed here are also available in earlier versions of iOS.
+To optimize your user experience, we show you the best iOS 17 tricks to try on your iPhone.
+This article is a selection of iOS tips that are little or not well-known to most iPhone users.
+Although we'll be considering the features on the latest versions of iOS, some of the tips listed here are also available in earlier versions.

-6. How to cast an iPhone on a TV
+Cast an iPhone on a TV or Mac

 Streaming the content of the iPhone screen on the TV is possible via the AirPlay feature.
 Similar to Miracast, this function allows you to mirror your iPhone screen on compatible TVs or connected to the Apple TV streaming device.
 To do so, you will need to access the iPhone control panel and activate the shortcut for AirPlay and follow these steps: